-Definition: This ECOC violation means any refusal to implement agreed-upon strategies with a designated or assigned team(s).
+Definition: This ECOC violation means any conduct involving a refusal to work cooperatively with others or to implement agreed-upon strategies with a designated or assigned team.

-Refusing to share District resources as appropriate with team members.
+Refusing to share resources as appropriate with team members.

-Failing to engage in planning activities with other team members for the purpose of reaching consensus.
+Remaining unavailable for planning activities with other team members.